Sartaq, Golestan

-Sartaq (سرطاق, also Romanized as Sarţāq; also known as Sarţān) is a village in Anzan-e Sharqi Rural District, in the Central District of Bandar-e Gaz County, Golestan Province, Iran.
-At the 2006 census, its population was 668, in 172 families.
+Sartaq (سرطاق) (Note: Also romanized as Sarţāq; also known as Sarţān) is a village in Anzan-e Sharqi Rural District of the Central District in Bandar-e Gaz County, Golestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 668 in 172 households.
+The following census in 2011 counted 691 people in 194 households.
+The 2016 census measured the population of the village as 667 people in 218 households.